sebastianhaeni/leaddev-london-2024/day1.md

 ### How do you deliver a feature on the biggest stage in the world?

-- Product Engineering: Working closely with customer.
-Solution Engineering?
+- New learned term: Product Engineering: Working closely with customer.
-- Leadership is important

 ### Engineering leadership in 2024 and beyond: Skating where the puck is going when the ice is melting

-- Staff Engineer roleas growth
+- Staff Engineer role as growth
 - [Engineering Leadership Report 2024]](https://leaddev.com/sites/default/files/2024-06/LeadDev-Engineering-Leadership-Performance-Report-2024__LDMO__.pdf)
 - When everyone is skating where the puck will go, where will you skate?